jipegit/OSXAuditor/README.md

  * NEW: extracts users' LoginItems
  * NEW: extracts users' RecentItems
  * NEW: extracts the LastSession from Safari artifacts
- * NEW: extract system groupes and users details
+ * NEW: extract system groups and users details
  * FIX: wrong os.path.join() calls
  * FIX: bug in the recursive ParsePackagesDir()